 There are a few places in Sofia where you can really relax and enjoy some fresh air.
 There is the Borisova Gradina Park – the most popular and oldest park in Sofia, a huge place with green trees and walking paths.
 In case you are a fan of hiking climb up to Vitosha mountain 2290 meters above the sea level.
 You will love the view.
 Plus, in the wintertime, you can go skiing, the resort is only an hour away from the city centre.

 Eat, you just have to eat Bulgarian food, it is amazing.
 The grilled meat is delicious, but they make good salads, yoghurts, feta cheese.
 Our favourite dishes are traditional and well known among Balkan-people Shopska Salata, Tarator – yoghurt & cucumber soup and Moussaka.
 And you should know that Bulgarians make some awesome wines!
 Enjoy while you are there.

 So, all in all, Sofia is a city with a lot to see.
 You will get a chance to see some really amazing landmarks, enjoy awesome nature, awesome food and wine.
 And all of that for a little bit of money since it is the cheapest capital in EU.
 If you are visiting Sofia for the first time you may need a guide.
-Download our Cultural Places App and find a guided tour through this amazing city and enjoy it fully.
+Visit our Cultural Places Platform and find a guided tour through this amazing city and enjoy it fully.

 [maxbutton id=”2″ url=”https://www.culturalplaces.com/en/tour/glimpse-into-sofia” ]